aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 Check the [project stage](../../community/releases/#project-stages) and [maintenance phase](../../community/releases/#maintenance-phases) of the ACK service controller you wish to install.
 Be aware that controllers in a preview maintenance phase may have significant and breaking changes introduced in a future release.
 {{% /hint %}}

+{{% hint type="warning" title="Note for OpenShift users" %}}
+If you are using the OpenShift distribution of Kubernetes, please skip to the OpenShift-specific instructions [here](#install-an-ack-service-controller-with-operatorhub-in-red-hat-openshift).
+{{% /hint %}}

 [proj-stages]: ../../community/releases/#project-stages
 [maint-phases]: ../../community/releases/#maintenance-phases
 [ack-services]: ../../community/services/